-Inclusionary Housing (IH) requires that new residential development contribute at least 20% of the total units as permanently affordable housing.
+Inclusionary Housing (IH) requires that all new residential development contribute 25 percent of the total units as permanently affordable housing.
 Options for meeting this requirement include providing the permanently affordable units on-site, dedicating off-site newly constructed or existing units as permanently affordable, dedicating vacant land for affordable unit development or making a cash contribution to the Affordable Housing Fund in lieu providing affordable units (Cash-in-lieu).
-Regardless of size, all annexed parcels with residential unit development potential are subject to the requirements of IH.
+Regardless of size, all development within the city limits not subject to annexation affordable housing requirements are subject to the requirements of IH.

 Inclusionary Housing is a city ordinance found in chapter 9-13, Inclusionary Housing, Boulder Revised Code, 1981.
 The Inclusionary Housing Administrative Regulations are adopted by the City Manager and used to implement the program.

 Because remaining land appropriate for residential development within Boulder is limited, it is essential that a reasonable proportion of such land be developed into housing units affordable to very low-, low-, moderate and middle-income residents and working people.
 This is particularly true because of the tendency, in the absence of interventions, for expensive housing to be developed within the city, which both reduces opportunities for more affordable housing and contributes to a general rise in prices for all housing in the community, thus exacerbating the scarcity of affordable housing within the city.

 Inclusionary Housing (IH) is a regulatory requirement that all new residential development provide 25 percent of the total dwelling units as permanently affordable housing.
 Of the 25 percent, eighty percent of the homes should be affordable to low/moderate income households and twenty percent affordable to middle income households.